-The GBA takes the security of all personal information under our control seriously and complies with the relevant parts of the Law relating to security.
+Guernsey Police takes the security of all personal information under our control seriously and complies with the relevant parts of the Law and LEO relating to security.

 We will ensure that appropriate policy, training, technical and procedural measures are in place.
 These will include, but are not limited to, ensuring our buildings are secure and protected by adequate physical means.
-The areas restricted to our officers and staff are only accessible by those holding the appropriate identification and have legitimate reasons for entry.
-We carry out audits of our buildings security to ensure they are secure.
-Our systems meet appropriate industry and government security standards.
+The areas restricted to our police officers and staff are only accessible by those holding the appropriate identification and have legitimate reasons for entry.
+Audits of our buildings security to ensure they are secure.
+Ensuring our systems meet appropriate industry and government security standards.